Acute Compartment Syndrome

 ACS may cause:

-Your bodily fluids will be tested.
-This can be done with blood tests.
+Images may be taken.
+This can be done with x-rays.

-The pressure inside your compartments will be measured.
+The pressure inside the compartment will be measured.
 This can be done with:

 - Slit catheter